Commonly confused words

 inflict vs. afflict

-inflict (to make suffer something unpleasant or painful) Years of war inflicted serious damage on the economy.
-The fences fitted with razor blades inflicted serious injuries to refugees fleeing war. afflict (cause suffering; distress) The disease has afflicted hundreds of people in the region.
-He was afflicted by the death of his …
+inflict (to make suffer something unpleasant or painful) Years of war inflicted severe damage on the economy.
+The fences fitted with razor blades inflicted serious injuries on refugees fleeing war. afflict (cause suffering; distress) The disease has afflicted hundreds in the region.
+He was afflicted by the death …

 Read More »